elamicon/elamicon/README.md

 ## Our goals

 We want to make ancient writing systems accessible for digital processing.
-This includes:
+We offer text analysis tools that work right out of the browser.
+Our goals for each
+script:

 - Catalogue all glyphs in their variants and create a digital font
 - Transcribe all fragments into a text corpus
 - Group glyph variants together so searching one variant finds the other too
-- Offer search and counting functions that help in analyzing the corpus
+- Offer transcribing, search, and counting functions that help in analyzing the corpus
+- Provide font files that allow inclusion of the glyphs in publications

-We avoid permaturely narrowing the meaning of glyphs to predetermined sound values.
-This means that many variants of glyphs are represented in our fonts.
+**Glyph variants**: To offer room for alternative decodings, we avoid permaturely mapping the glyphs present in the source material into a narrow set of glyphs.
+Many variants of glyphs are preserved in our fonts.
 Only in a second step these variants are grouped together.
 This allows quickly changing the grouping to test out hypotheses.
-The tool allows switching quickly between adjusting the grouping and searching or frequency analysis.
-It all works without installing anything.

-Another focus of this project is effortless inclusion of the glyphs in publications.
+**Fonts for publication**: Another focus of this project is effortless inclusion of the glyphs in publications.
 Once installed, the digital fonts we've created allow writing prose mixed with glyphs from the scripts.
-Sequences of glyphs in published papers can be copied into the search field to continue research immediately.
+The desired sequences can be copied directly from the tool.
+At the other end, sequences of glyphs in published papers can be copied into the search field to continue research immediately.

 ## Status